 PS is a freelance marketer and copywriter.
 She is actively involved in market research to help entrepreneurs with brand-building.

 When I started receiving applications, I was dumbstruck.
 All my intentions got washed away.
-Some of them were so bad, that I’d to rethink my recruitment strategy.
-Anyway, I did found some potential freelancers later on.
+Some of them were so bad, that I had to rethink my recruitment strategy.
+Anyway, I did find some potential freelancers later on.

 Looking at the situation of so many people who are good enough to get a job, but don’t know how to build a portfolio or a resume, here are few tips along with cover letter samples for both experienced as well as novice to help you get started on a new gig:

 1. Stick to the Instructions

 Besides description, if the job contains instructions then follow them.
 Sometimes it may also contain them labeled as “IMPORTANT”.
 Many instructions you may find belittling and you think you can do somewhat better, then you are wrong.
 If the instructions ask you to use a specific subject line, the go with it.
 Employers have faith in those who stick to the instructions.
 This may seem an easy step, but many applicants fail to do so.

 Be to the point, don’t waste the time of the recruiter.
 Employers have poor time, they look for short ’n’ sweet applications.
 Avoid using long and complex words.
 Remember, less is more.